University of Wisconsin–Madison

 UHS offers the Recognize, Respond, Refer Online Suicide Prevention Training, a multi-part, online program that builds capacity in UW–Madison students, faculty, and staff to intervene, prevent suicide, and support mental health.

 Ready to get started?
-Enroll in a training on Canvas below.
+Enroll in a training below.

 Please note: This training does not offer immediate support to students in distress.
 Contact UHS’s 24-hour Crisis Line or the Suicide and Crisis Lifeline (call or text 988) for immediate help.

-The Recognize, Respond, Refer Online Suicide Prevention Trainings are accessed through Canvas and take about one hour to complete.
+The Recognize, Respond, Refer Online Suicide Prevention Trainings are accessed through Canvas (students) and Workday (faculty and staff) and take about one hour to complete.
 Trainings are self-paced, and you can start, stop, and revisit the program as many times as you like.

 Understanding the different roles we each play in supporting mental health and suicide prevention on campus, trainings are tailored for undergraduate, graduate/professional students, and faculty/staff.
 Enroll in the trainings using the links below.